 A: No. These are no-fee rentals.
 Our leasing team represents the owner directly and does not require that any renter pay us a fee.
 You can contact a member of our team at email@example.com.

 Q: How long will it take for my application to be considered?

 A: After you submit your application, our leasing team will determine whether you meet the eligibility criteria.
 If there is a vacant unit at the time you apply that matches your criteria they will contact you to schedule a time for you to see the unit.
 If not, you will be added to the wait list for when a vacant unit is available for you to consider.

 Q: Am I allowed to have a roommate / roommates?

 A: Yes.
 The New York City middle-income housing programs allows for roommates to apply and live together as long as they are financially interdependent, as indicated by (i) current leases or utility records demonstrating a shared address, or (ii) documentation; such as bank accounts demonstrating shared assets.

 Q: What happens if my income changes after I move-in?

 A: The NYC affordable housing program knows that times change, people change, and incomes certainly change as well.
-Once you’ve qualified and signed your rent-stabilized Manhattan lease, you can continue to renew your lease even if your income no longer falls within the original requirements.
+Once you’ve qualified and signed your rent-stabilized lease, you can continue to renew your lease even if your income no longer falls within the original requirements.
 Good news for all quality affordable housing seekers!